Vinny-Bot/flaskcord/docs/introduction.rst

 Introduction
 ============

-Flask-Discord is an extension for Flask - Python web framework which makes easy implementation of Discord OAuth2 API.
+Flaskcord is a fork of Flaskcord, which is an extension for Flask - Python web framework which makes easy implementation of Discord OAuth2 API.
 After creating a discord client object, one can easily request authorization and hence any of the resources provided by the discord OAuth2 API under the available scope permissions.

 Requirements
 ------------